magenta/magenta/magenta/models/attention_rnn/README.md

-### About Lookback RNN
+### About Attention RNN

-In this model we introduce the use of custom inputs and labels.
-The custom inputs allow the model to more easily learn patterns related to repeating notes from 1 and 2 bars ago, and related to the position of the events within the measure.
-The custom labels allow the model to more easily repeat events from 1 and 2 bars ago without have to store that information in the RNN cell's state.
-This results in melodies that sound more musical than the basic RNN melodies which tend to wander too much.
-For more information about the custom inputs and labels, and to hear some sample generated melodies, check out the [blog post](https://magenta.tensorflow.org/).
-You can also read through the `melody_to_input` and `melody_to_label` methods in `lookback_rnn_encoder_decoder.py` to see how the custom inputs and labels are actually being encoded.
+In this model we introduce the use of attention.
+Attention allows the model to more easily access past information without having to store that information in the RNN cell's state.
+This allows the model to more easily learn longer term dependencies, and results in melodies that have longer arching cohesive themes.
+For an overview of how the attention mechanism works and to hear some sample generated melodies, check out the [blog post](https://magenta.tensorflow.org/).
+You can also read through the `AttentionCellWrapper` code in `attention_rnn_graph.py` to see what's really going on under the hood.
 The rest of this README leads you through the steps of training the model and generating melodies from it.

 ### File Structure